 The Logged On team consulted as widely as possible within the village of Astam, the Dhital region and with the local Village Development Committee about the project and the vision for the future.

-The Development Officer from the District Development Committee was invited to open the new Centre building and after the opening, the President of Logged On visited schools in the area to discuss future computer centre projects and about extending the broadband network.
+The Development Officer from the District Development Committee was invited to open the new Centre building.
+After the opening, I visited schools in the area to discuss future computer centre projects and about extending the broadband network.

 A Computer Centre Management Committee and a Technical Team were formed to deal with the day-to-day running of the Centre.
 The Committee and the Technical Team were instrumental in helping to complete the new building and with the installation of the equipment.

-Logged On also networked with NGO’s and companies in Nepal to share ideas, experiences and advice on projects that they were undertaking.
-The President of Logged On met with HELP Nepal, the Nepal Library Foundation, Smart Solutions, World Distribution Nepal, BrainWorks Learning Solution Centre, Nepal Wireless, Nepal Schools Trust and the Microsoft Innovation Centre Nepal.
-Logged On also visited Ratna Raja and Shuvatara schools in Kathmandu to discuss issues with education and ICTs in Nepal.
+We also networked with NGO’s and companies in Nepal to share ideas, experiences and advice on projects that they were undertaking.
+I met with HELP Nepal, the Nepal Library Foundation, Smart Solutions, World Distribution Nepal, BrainWorks Learning Solution Centre, Nepal Wireless, Nepal Schools Trust and the Microsoft Innovation Centre Nepal.
+The President also visited Ratna Raja and Shuvatara schools in Kathmandu to discuss issues with education and ICTs in Nepal.

 Thanks to our friends

-Heart felt thanks to friends who helped the Foundation to achieve a successful completion to the first phase of the project:
+A heartfelt thanks to friends who helped us to achieve a successful completion to the first phase of the project:

-- The people of Astam and Dhital who became part of the effort to establish the Computer Centre and for allowing Logged On to photograph and video them.
+3. The people of Astam and Dhital who became part of the effort to establish the computer centre and for allowing Logged On to photograph and video them.

-- Special thanks to: Bishow Adhikari, Shree Bhumeshwor School Committee Chair who was the pivot for all movements on the Centre building and community support and participation.
+5. Special thanks to: Bishow Adhikari, Shree Bhumeshwor School Committee Chair who was the pivot for all movements on the centre building and community support and participation.

-- Raju Pariyar, the Chair of the Computer Centre Management Committee for his efforts and energy in making sure that the project was completed and the opportunities were made fully available to the community.
+6. Raju Pariyar, the Inaugural Chair of the Computer Centre Management Committee for his efforts and energy in making sure that the project was completed and for extending the opportunities the centre offered to the surrounding community.

 The school thought that they won the lottery!
 We were very thankful for their contribution and it was a great end to our first project in Nepal.”